jma_logo Welcome to TCC wmo_logo

 The base period for the normal is 1991-2020.

-Fig.2 Long-term change in monthly anomalies of global average surface temperature in January
+Fig.2 Long-term change in monthly anomalies of global average surface temperature in May

 The thin black line indicates anomalies of the surface temperature in each year.
 The blue line indicates five-year running mean, and the red line indicates a long-term linear trend.
 Anomalies are deviations from the 1991-2020 average.

-Fig.3 Distribution of extreme climate stations (January 2026)
+Fig.3 Distribution of extreme climate stations (May 2026)

-Fig.4 Monthly mean sea surface temperature anomaly (January 2026)
+Fig.4 Monthly mean sea surface temperature anomaly (May 2026)

 The contour interval is 0.5 degree C. The base period for the normal is 1991-2020.
 Maximum coverage with sea ice is shaded in gray.